continuwuity/continuwuity/docs/deploying/generic.md

 ## Creating the Continuwuity configuration file

-Now we need to create the Continuwuity's config file in `/etc/continuwuity/continuwuity.toml`.
-The example config can be found at [conduwuit-example.toml](../configuration/examples.md).
+Now you need to create the Continuwuity configuration file in `/etc/continuwuity/continuwuity.toml`.
+You can find an example configuration at [conduwuit-example.toml](../configuration/examples.md).

 **Please take a moment to read the config.
 You need to change at least the